valora-inc/wallet/CONTRIBUTING.md

 - Changing how Valora calculates asset value in local fiat.
 - Changing Valora's branding (_e.g.,_ color palette).
 - Adding a way for Valora users to go through decentralized KYC.
-- Removing screens from on-boarding.
+- Removing screens from onboarding.

 If you're considering making what might be a substantial change, we strongly encourage you to reach out to the Valora engineering team